sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-05-cloudformation-intrinsic-functions.md

 #### Fn::Transform <a name="transform"></a>

+A relatively new intrinsic function that allows you to invoke and take the returned fragment from a lambda function (custom or AWS managed), and embed in your template at the speciefied location.

+##### Usage <a name="transform-usage"></a>

 See <a href = "{{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros#inline">here for more information on using this function for inline transforms</a>

 ---